Chunjee/graphicsearch.ahk/tutorial.md

 }
 ```

 `.resultSortDistance` adds a property "distance" to each element in the ResultObject.
 That may be useful for calculating how close things are to each other.
 Let's msgbox on any pizza's found outside the circle.
-We'll perform the check `if (sortedResults[A_Index].distance > 350)` which will return true for anything greater than the raduis of the circle (350ish)
+We'll perform the check `if (sortedResults[A_Index].distance > 350)` which will return true for anything greater than the radius of the circle (350ish)

 ```autohotkey
 oGraphicSearch := new graphicsearch()